braintapper/npm_template/readme.md

 # NPM Template

-Just a nearly empty template for creating NPMs.
+Just a nearly empty template for creating NPMs for Coffeescript coders.

+Put your coffeescript code in `src/npm`

+Put your test code in `src/tests`

+Use `gulp watch` to compile.

 ## Usage